tablynn/integration/README.md

 To use our map, the user must run our local host.
 To do so, you can run npm start in the terminal.
 The map will then open in a browser.
 From there, you can drag and move the map however you like, zooming in to whichever city you prefer.

 ###User Story 2:
 After running npm start in the terminal, the map will open in the browser with the historical redlining data as an overlay over the map.
 Depending on which city you choose to zoom into, there may or may not be redlining data.

-S
+For the S with distinction portion of user story 2, clicking on an area of the map will show the state, city, and name on the screen under the map.
+There is sometimes a null or empty value if the original data does not provide it for the specific city that is clicked on.

+###User Story 3:
+To access the redlining data from the API server, first run the server in the backend from IntelliJ.
+Then, you can type in the link: "http://localhost:3231/redlineData?" + the minimum latitude, maximum latitude, minimum longitude, and maxiumum longitude into your browser.
+The resulting data will be the redlining GeoJSON dataset filtered geographically by the inputted min/max latitude/longitude created box.
+The data will appear in the format of a list of features.